Putting pressure on Johnson, Conservatives set up COVID group

 While most Conservatives backed the government last week in supporting a second lockdown in England to try to bring down rising cases of COVID-19, more than 30 of the party’s lawmakers broke ranks, seeing the measures as draconian.

-The new internal group, called the Covid Recovery Group, is the latest to be formed by Conservative lawmakers, part of wider efforts to try to put pressure on a government which many feel is not listening to the party’s concerns.
+The new internal group, called the Covid Recovery Group, is the latest to be formed by Conservative lawmakers, part of wider efforts to apply pressure on a government which many feel is not listening to the party’s concerns.

-“Last week I voted against a Conservative government for only the second time in my fifteen years in parliament,” Mark Harper, chairman of the new group, said in a statement.
+“Last week I voted against a Conservative government for only the second time in my 15 years in parliament,” Mark Harper, chairman of the new group, said in a statement.

 Steve Baker, a Brexit-supporting lawmaker who is deputy chairman, said he wanted to find “a more sustainable way of leading our lives until a vaccine is rolled out”.